Ranger-4297/weewoobot/README.md

 Once done, feel free to launch Weewoo using the command `pm2 start app.js` or `node app.js`.
 If you need additional help setting up, join the [Weewoo Support Server](https://discord.gg/ekMQH384KC)!

-**Important Note:** Do not use Heroku to host Weewpp!
+**Important Note:** Do not use Heroku to host Weewoo!
 Weewoo uses SQLite as its database which backs up its data store on disk.
 Heroku clears its contents often, so your database will be wiped.
 Read more [here](https://devcenter.heroku.com/articles/sqlite3).

 ### Emojis